worldwidee/smart_app/README.md

     );
   }
 ```
 Thats it!
-You can fetch your defined fonts or settings from everywhere!
+You can fetch your defined fonts or settings anywhere on your project!

 ## PageState(Page Management)
 - Define your pages